 While it was a negative quarter for most stocks there were a few bright spots and the most surprising of all was Amazon.
 One might have expected the e-commerce giant to be dragged down with its peers but a better than feared set of results underpinned a boost in its share price.
 One the face of it, Amazon's results appeared to be rather disappointing.
-The company actually reported a loss for the guarter but the numbers included a significant non-cash accounting revaluation adjustment to its investment in electric vehicle company Rivian.
+The company actually reported a loss for the quarter but the numbers included a significant non-cash accounting revaluation adjustment to its investment in electric vehicle company Rivian.
 Adding back this accounting nuance transforms Amazon's earnings back to profitability.

 As an aside, Warren Buffet has often bemoaned these accounting revaluation adjustments as they create volatility in the results reported by his own company, Berkshire Hathaway, and they do not reflect the operational performance of the underlying business.
+Returning to Amazon, on an operational basis, the business was certainly profitable during the quarter but the sharp rise in inflation and fuel prices has led to a consequential increase in operating costs with operating margin compression the net result.
 It was also a positive quarter for Apple and Home Depot.
 The stock price of the iPhone maker was also boosted as it reported better-than-expected quarterly results.
 Sales growth, while still positive, did decelerate sharply.
 Supply chain constraints as well as a strong US dollar (which detracts from non-US sales when converted into US dollars) were key factors in the deceleration along with strong pandemic-fuelled growth in prior periods which creates a strong base effect.
 In the case of Home Depot, the home improvement retailer surprised many with a better-than-expected set of results reporting healthy sales growth and record earnings despite the impact of supply chain disruptions.